Distance Restricted Manipulation in Voting: Introduction

 \subsection{Related Work}

-Initiated by Bartholdi et al. the study of manipulation has been one of the key research focus in computational social choice~\cite{bartholdi1989computational,bartholdi1991single}.
+Initiated by Bartholdi et al. the study of the computational complexity of manipulation has been one of the key research areas in computational social choice~\cite{bartholdi1989computational,bartholdi1991single}.
 Conitzer et al. showed that, for weighted elections, the coalition manipulation problem which is manipulation by a coalition of voters, is \NPC even when we have a small constant number of alternatives for most of the commonly used voting rules~\cite{ConitzerSL07}.
 Faliszewski and Procaccia exhibited evidence that the computational problem of manipulation may not be computationally challenging on average~\cite{FaliszewskiP10}.
 Mossel and R{\'{a}}cz and Friedgut et al. showed that, for a uniformly random preference profile, reporting a random preference results in a successful manipulation with high probability ($1$ over some polynomial in the number of voters and the number of alternatives) for any reasonable voting rule~\cite{MosselR15,FriedgutKKN11}.
 We refer to \cite{ConitzerW16} for an excellent overview of the computational problem of manipulation.
 Manipulation comes under a more general class of problems known as election control problems.
 Election control refers to the phenomenon of influencing the outcome of an election through various means.
-Other than manipulation, prominent examples of election control problems include bribery, voter deletion, alternative deletion, voter partition, alternative partition, etc. We refer to~\cite{FaliszewskiR16} for a comprehensive survey of various kind of election control problems studied in computational social choice.
+Other than manipulation, prominent examples of election control problems include bribery, voter deletion, alternative deletion, voter partition, alternative partition, etc. We refer to~\cite{FaliszewskiR16} for a comprehensive survey of various kinds of election control problems.